 A variety of sources were used to complete the literature review.
-Primary sources included the Saint Mary's University of Minnesota Fitzgerald Library, the Indiana University School of Philanthropy Joseph and Matthew Payton Philanthropic Studies Library, and the Minneapolis Public Library's Philanthropic Studies d_epartment.
+Primary sources included the Saint Mary's University of Minnesota Fitzgerald Library, the Indiana University School of Philanthropy Joseph and Matthew Payton Philanthropic Studies Library, and the Minneapolis Public Library's Philanthropic Studies Department.
 Each of these libraries offered a multitude of resources to assist in locating applicable materials from professional journals, books, newspapers, magazines, and dissertation abstracts.

 The review consisted of publications relating to financial education of youth, the culture of consumption, and philanthropic values.
-Research was also gathered from the Boston College Social Welfare Research Institute at Boston College, the National
+Research was also gathered from the Boston College

-Endowment for Financial Education, the Independent Sector, tThe Alban Institute, the National Institute on Media and Family, psychological abstracts from the American Psychological Association, the Journal of Economic Literature, Giving USA Foundation, the Journal of Abnormal and Social Psychology, and tThe Chronicle of Philanthropy.
+Social Welfare Research Institute, the National Endowment for Financial Education, the Independent Sector, The Alban Institute, the National Institute on Media and Family, psychological abstracts from the American Psychological Association, the Journal of Economic Literature, Giving USA Foundation, the Journal of Abnormal and Social Psychology, and The Chronicle of Philanthropy.

-Websites that proved to be especially valuable while conducting the literature review were sponsored by the Association of Fundraising Professionals, Jump\$Start Coalition for Personal Financial Literacy, National Council on Economic Education, National Center for Financial Education, National Institute for Consumer Education, Share_Save_Spend, Money Savvy Generation, Junior Achievement, and Children's Financial Network-proved to be especially valuable while conducting the literature review.
+Websites that proved to be especially valuable while conducting the literature review were sponsored by the Association of Fundraising Professionals, Jump\$Start Coalition for Personal Financial Literacy, National Council on Economic Education, National Center for Financial Education, National Institute for Consumer Education, Share Save Spend, Money Savvy Generation, Junior Achievement, and Children's Financial Network.
 In addition, contacts made with Jump\$Start Coalition led to key informant interview referrals on the topic of financial education.